 The small moon Enceladus is a fascinating example.
 It’s spewing out frozen ice from its south pole due to tidal heating, effectively generating Saturn’s faint E ring (the faint blue outer ring pictured above).

-Great turnout.
+We had great turnout for the kickoff.
 The next event is a Moon special on Nov 7th.
 Look out for eventbrite links here on on my Facebook page.